JeremyLikness/SqliteWasmHelper/README.md

 The `BlazorWasmExample` is a working example to show it in use.

 > **⚠️ IMPORTANT** The helper requires JavaScript interop to store the database in cache.
 For this reason, it is important you **always call `SaveChangesAsync` not `SaveChanges` when saving updates**.
 Any other operations such as calling `EnsureCreated` or executing queries can be done either synchronously or asynchronously.

+> **⚠️ ALSO IMPORTANT** The helper calls `EnsureCreated` on the database before passing control to JavaScript.
+This won't  conflict with other calls but may lead to unexpected behavior.
+For example, if you seed your database based on a successful call, you will need to change your logic to check for data in tables instead of using the `EnsureCreated` result.

 ## How it works